John Glassford (Canadian football)

-John Glassford is a former award-winning linebacker in the Canadian Football League playing 6 seasons with the Ottawa Rough Riders.
+John Glassford (born June 5, 1953) is a former award-winning linebacker in the Canadian Football League (CFL) playing 6 seasons with the Ottawa Rough Riders.

 A graduate of Wilfrid Laurier University, Glassford played on the Golden Hawks' Yates Cup winning team in 1973.
 He joined Ottawa in 1977 and played 96 games, never missing a regular season game.
 In 1981 he played in the classic Grey Cup game, a Rider last second loss to the Edmonton Eskimos and was named Grey Cup Most Valuable Player.
 In 1981 he had one QB sack, a pass reception for 5 yards and a 2-point convert.
 He intercepted 2 passes in 1982.

 He was inducted into the Wilfrid Laurier University Golden Hawk Hall of Fame in 1991.
 He now owns Glassford Chrysler in Ingersoll, Ontario.